HMIS Software for Homeless Management

 Any project that is utilizing federal funds or is contributing data to one or more federal partners is required to collect the universal data elements.

 These elements include information about the characteristics of clients, the various types of services provided, and the outcome of the project.

 The household and personal ID along with project dates and enrollment information should be collected and shared with HUD.

 The intent of these guidelines is not to dictate how individual homeless service organizations use the data they collect, rather it is to ensure an efficient sharing of date between agencies.
 When each partner organization is keeping a like set of data, it enables an apples to apples comparison of trends.

-PlanStreet’s homeless management information system ensures that you manage each case diligently
+PlanStreet’s HMIS system ensures that you manage each case diligently

 Successfully execute your cases with PlanStreet and stay on top of every activity.